 I am an artist.
 I am a business owner.
-I am a strong, independent women who has the ability to capture a moment with my camera and curate those moments into art.
+I am a strong, independent woman who has the ability to capture a moment with my camera and curate those moments into art.

-I refuse to get mixed up in the “who charges what” game.
+I will ignore it and never get mixed up in the “who charges what” game.

-I refuse to get bummed about the “who has the better equipment” thought process.
+I will not get bummed about the “who has the better equipment” thought process.

 What I will do is this:

-I will continue to offer my clients the best experience I can offer and educate them on my process.
+I promise to offer my clients the best experience I can offer and educate them on my process.

-I will continue to Thank God for each and every single client He leads my way.
+I will choose gratitude and Thank God for each and every single client He leads my way.

-I will continue to grow in MY ART… and not compare myself to others.
+I will challenge myself to grow in MY ART… and not compare myself to others.

 And I promise to always give my best.